ED6E0F17/brillo_device_raspberrypi/sepolicy/README.md

 For most user-written services, the `brillo_service` domain should be a good starting point.

+## Binder

+Your service might also require access to the Binder IPC mechanism.

+To be able to add the required policy line to your service's `.te` file, first define a type for the Binder service in the [`service.te`](https://android.googlesource.com/device/generic/brillo/+/master/sepolicy/service.te) file.
+Then, use that type to label the Binder interface the process is trying to add.

+* Define the type for the Binder service in the `service.te` file:

+        ...
+        # Add a context for brillo_service.
+        type brilloservice, service_manager_type;

+* Label the interface with this type in the `service_contexts` file:

+        # Associate brillo_service's name (as defined when it is added
+        # to the service manager) with a context.
+        android.brillo.BrilloService u:object_r:brilloservice:s0

+* Add the following lines to the `.te` file (`brillo_service.te` in this example) to allow the domain to add the Binder service:

+        # Allow the service to add itself to service_manager.
+        allow brillo_service brilloservice:service_manager add;

+This procedure allows the `brillo_service` domain to add services labeled `brilloservice` to _servicemanager_.

 ## Configuring SELinux permissions

 It's likely that your service will require access to resources not covered by